AkashDeore15/AkashDeore15/README.md

 - 🔭 I’m currently working on an Advanced Search Engine project
 - 🌱 I’m currently preparing for the AWS Certified Cloud Solutions Architect Associate certification.
-- 🤔 I’m looking for help with a Software Development Summer Internship 2025.
+- 🤔 I’m looking for help with a Software Developer -Cloud security full time roles.
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: I love freezing moments through my sketching.

 📚 Education & Learning:

 **Master of Science in Computer Science**  at New Jersey Institute of Technology, New Jersey, USA.
-Deep diving into Data Structures, cloud computing, cyber security and more, aiming to graduate in May 2026.
+Deep diving into Data Structures, cloud computing, cyber security and graduated in May 2026.

 **Bachelor of Engineering in Information Technology** from Savitribai Phule Pune University, Maharashtra, India, where I honed my foundational skills and graduated with a CGPA of 8.34.